Government of Chicago: Law

 Chicago is a special charter municipality.
 The Journal of the Proceedings of the City Council of the City of Chicago is the official publication of the acts of the City Council.
 The Municipal Code of Chicago is the codification of Chicago's local ordinances of a general and permanent nature.

 Politics

 Other governments

 Chicago is also part of Cook County.
 The Government of Cook County is primarily composed of the Board of Commissioners, other elected officials such as the Sheriff, State's Attorney, Treasurer, Board of Review, Clerk, Assessor, Recorder, Circuit Court judges and Circuit Court Clerk, as well as numerous other officers and entities.
 Illinois State police also operate in Chicago.

 Other agencies that operate in the city of Chicago include the Chicago Transit Authority and the Metropolitan Pier and Exposition Authority, both of which were created by the state government of Illinois.

 The United States Postal Service operates post offices in Chicago.
 The main Chicago Post Office is located at 433 West Harrison Street in the Near West Side community area.
 The post office is the only 24-hour post office in the United States.

+State government

+As of 2012 most cabinet officers and constitutional officers of the Government of Illinois conduct a majority of their business in Chicago, with offices at the James R. Thompson Center.
+In 2012, St. Louis Post-Dispatch columnist Pat Gauen argued that "in the reality of Illinois politics, [Springfield] shares de facto capital status with Chicago."
+According to Gauen, "Everybody who's anybody in Illinois government has an office in Chicago."
+University of Illinois researcher and former member of the Illinois legislature Jim Nowlan stated "It's almost like Chicago is becoming the shadow capital of Illinois" and that "Springfield is almost become a hinterland outpost."
+A former director of the Southern Illinois University Paul Simon Institute for Public Affairs, Mike Lawrence, criticized state officials for spending so little time in Springfield since it estranged them from and devalued Illinois state employees in that city.